Get

 How Often Should Puppies Be Dewormed?

 Deworming often starts with the breeder.
 Since worms are common in newborn and young puppies, most high-quality breeders will start them on a deworming regime of every 2 weeks.
-After you bring home the puppy, your veterinarian may continue to deworm them at their vaccination visits, which typically occur every 3–4 weeks, starting at 8 weeks of age.
+After you bring home the puppy, the veterinarian may continue to deworm them at their vaccination visits, which typically occur every 3–4 weeks, starting at 8 weeks of age.

-If your puppy didn’t receive any deworming before they came to you, your vet will likely recommend that they be dewormed at least twice, at 2 weeks apart.
+If your puppy didn’t receive any deworming before they came to you, the vet will likely recommend that they be dewormed at least twice, at 2 weeks apart.
 From there, fecal samples may be run to determine if further deworming needs to take place.

 Older puppies and adult dogs should be dewormed as needed using a fecal test to diagnose worms.
 Dogs that spend a great deal of time outdoors, especially unsupervised, may need more frequent dewormings.